JeanWasike/CashFlowForecast/README.md

 # CashFlowForecast
 A simple cash flow forecasting tool to predict cash flow for the next month.
+It is primarily front-end based by use of HTML, CSS, Javascript.

 ## Setup
 The project contains a HTML file and a JS file.
 It is simple to setup by cloning the repository directly to your device and opening the HTML file using your browser of choice(preferably Chrome, Edge).